 Charter sector growth, the adoption of centralized school assignment mechanisms that streamline the lottery process, and the passage of time since charter schools were founded create new opportunities to address these limitations.
-Future lottery-based charter school research should expand the geographic scope; update evidence on K-12 academic outcomes in light of changes to the charter sector and public education system writ large since COVID-19; explore effective charter school practices and models; study non-test score outcomes; and examine long-term effects on college outcomes and earnings.
+Future lottery-based charter school research should expand the geographic scope; update evidence on K-12 academic outcomes in light of changes to the charter sector and public education system writ large since COVID-19 (Kane & Reardon, 2023); explore effective charter school practices and models; study nontest score outcomes; and examine long-term effects on college outcomes and earnings.
 More research on these topics would strengthen the evidence base for future education policymaking, both within the charter sector and beyond.

 The remainder of the paper is organized as follows.
 Section 2 provides background on charter schools, including common arguments for and against them.
 Section 3 describes how charter school lotteries work and the methods underlying lottery-based studies.
 Section 4 summarizes existing evidence on the impact of charter schools on academic achievement, behavior, health, and post-secondary outcomes, as well as differential effects for student subgroups.
 Section 5 explains sources of variation in the charter school sector and what lottery-based studies can tell us about what works (and what doesn't).
-Section 6 highlights gaps in the existing literature.
-Section 7 concludes.
+Section 6 concludes.

-2 Charter schools
+Charter schools

-2.1 Charter school features
+Charter school features

 Charter schools are independently run public schools that are granted greater flexibility than traditional public schools in exchange for stricter accountability.
-For instance, charter schools have more autonomy over curriculum, textbooks, instructional methods, and class schedules than do traditional public schools.
+For instance, charter schools have more autonomy over curriculum, textbooks, instructional methods, time in school, and class schedules than do traditional public schools.
+Teachers at charter schools are not subject to the same licensing requirements as at traditional public schools.
+Charter schools are exempt from school district collective bargaining agreements, though the staffs of individual charter schools may organize unions to negotiate with management.
 To maintain or renew their charters, charter schools must demonstrate performance in terms of student achievement, organizational stability, and financial viability.

-Charter schools vary considerably, but have some defining features that characterize their governance structures, accountability mechanisms, admissions procedures, and funding sources.
-Charter authorizers govern charter schools through contracts that set performance expectations and timelines.
-If a charter school does not meet these expectations, the authorizer can revoke the charter and shut down the school.
+Charter schools vary considerably (see Angrist et al., 2013; Dobbie & Fryer, 2013), but have some defining features that characterize their governance structures, accountability mechanisms, admissions procedures, and funding sources.
+Charter authorizers govern charter schools through contracts that set performance expectations and timelines, and are typically reviewed every five years.
+These performance standards are set by the school and the authorizer.
+If a charter school does not meet these expectations, the authorizer can revoke the charter and shut down the school (National Association of Charter School Authorizors, 2009).
 By contrast, traditional public schools are typically overseen by local school boards and must adhere to state-wide laws and regulations that apply to all public schools within a given state.
+The teeth of this accountability feature can be seen in contrasting closure rates between charter and traditional public schools.
+Harris and Martinez-Pabon (2023) report an annual closure rate of 5% for charter schools compared to 0.9% for traditional public schools.
+They also find that closure for charter schools is more frequently due to poor academic performance than due to low enrollment (which would imply financial difficulties).